MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-needs-multiplayer-here-is-how-robtop-can-do-it.md

 - **Server mode** triggers will effect everyone who is playing together.

 So that old levels don't break, all triggers will default to **local mode**.

+This way, creators can connect keys that open doors to **server mode** triggers, whereas triggers that control the camera for each player can be kept on **local mode**.